Sundari Gardens

 Sundari Gardens is a 2022 Indian Malayalam-language romantic drama film written and directed by Charlie Davis and produced by Salim Ahamed under his banner Allens Media.
 The film features Aparna Balamurali and Neeraj Madhav in the lead roles.
-The film's music is composed by Alphons joseph with cinematography handled by Swaroop Philip and editing done by Sajit Unnikrishnan.
-The film directly premiere on SonyLIV on 2 September 2022.
+Its music is composed by Alphons joseph with cinematography handled by Swaroop Philip and editing by Sajit Unnikrishnan.
+The film directly premiered on SonyLIV on 2 September 2022.